Common Name(s): Texas Ebony

 Grain/Texture: Grain can be irregular or wild.
 Has a fine, uniform texture with a very good natural luster.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; heartwood gum deposits (reddish brown) common; growth rings indistinct; rays not visible without lens; parenchyma vasicentric, aliform (lozenge), and confluent.
+Endgrain: Diffuse-porous; large pores in no specific arrangement, few to moderately numerous; solitary and radial multiples of 2-3; heartwood gum deposits (reddish brown) common; growth rings indistinct; narrow rays not visible without lens, spacing normal; parenchyma vasicentric, lozenge, and confluent.

 Rot Resistance: Reported to be very durable regarding decay resistance.